A Big Test of Social Media Buttons

 Sometimes additional cookies were set when a user clicks on a certain share button, as the social platform comes into play.
 This is also a matter of how sharing is done internally within the plugin, because no cookies are really needed for sharing functionality to be initiated on your page.

 However, we didn’t take these additional cookies into account as we assumed that when a user decides to click on a sharing button they might be aware of the privacy consequences.
-Thus our main criteria for privacy remains whether the solution sets any cookies at all, which may be important for those visitors who have no interest in interacting with social sharing buttons on our site.
+Thus our main criteria for privacy remains whether the solution sets any cookies at all, which may be important for those visitors who have no interest in interacting with social media buttons on our site.

 Features and setup evaluation